LlamaEdge/sd-api-server/examples/flux.md

 This example demonstrates how to use the `sd-api-server` to generate images using the FLUX.1-Schnell model.

+> [!TIP]
+> If interested in FLUX.1-dev, you can find the gguf models at [second-state/FLUX.1-dev-GGUF](https://huggingface.co/second-state/FLUX.1-dev-GGUF).

 ## Setup

 - Install WasmEdge v0.14.1